Midwexican

 Do not double this recipe.
 Every time I tried to double it, I failed horribly.
 Save yourself the headache.
 The Instant Pot cooks rice amazingly well, but it doesn't cook rice well in large batches.

 Do not use the generic rice setting.
-The “Rice” Smart Program automatically sets the time for white or parboiled rice only (according to the manufacturer).
-Since Basmati rice is a different kind of rice you should use Pressure Cook (manual) settings for the best results.
+The "Rice" Smart Program automatically sets the time for white or parboiled rice only (according to the manufacturer).
+Since Basmati rice is a distinct type of rice, you should use the Pressure Cook (manual) setting for the best results.

 Remove the rice from the Instant Pot and transfer it to a serving bowl immediately.
 Then put the pot in the sink and fill it with warm, soapy water.
 This will make clean-up easier as rice residue can be challenging to clean up after it dries on.
 Your future self will thank you.